Family Voices — Danny’s Story

 On May 12, 1998, 16-month-old Daniel Keysar was strangled to death at his licensed childcare facility when a Playskool Travel-Lite portable crib collapsed, trapping his neck in the “V” of its folded rails.

-Today KID is working to reform the juvenile product system so that potentially dangerous products never reach the marketplace.
+Today KID honors Danny’s legacy by working tirelessly to reform the juvenile product system so that potentially dangerous products, such as the crib that killed Danny, never reach the marketplace.

 To take action and help prevent further incidents, injuries, and deaths,